M Idioms

 make (someone's) hair stand on end

-- cause someone to be very frightened
+- to cause someone to be very frightened

 The sound of the screaming woman made my hair stand on end.